Types of workplace accommodations

 - Relevant training for all employees, including co-workers and supervisory staff.

-The World Health Organization has additional information about mental health in the workplace including impact, issues and best practices (https://www.who.int/mental_health/media/en/712.pdf).
+The World Health Organization has information about Mental Health in the Workplace Q & A (Questions and Answers) https://www.who.int/multi-media/details/who-mental-health-in-the-workplace-q-a-(questions-and-answers)

 The Centers for Disease Control has written a good overview of how mental health issues and stress are affecting American workers can be found here: https://www.cdc.gov/workplacehealthpromotion/tools-resources/pdfs/WHRC-Mental-Health-and-Stress-in-the-Workplac-Issue-Brief-H.pdf.